Full communion: Oriental Orthodox churches

-Likewise, the Oriental Orthodox Church acknowledges the Greek Orthodox Patriarch of Constantiople as the Successor of St. Andrew and the Roman Catholic Pope of Rome as the Successor of St. Peter and St. Paul.
-Due to the schisms at the Synod of Chalcedon, the tensions between the churches have been high, but in recent years the leaders of all churches have acknowledged each other, and are working on a relationship with each other.
+Likewise, the Oriental Orthodox Churches acknowledges the Greek Orthodox Patriarch of Constantinople as the successor of St. Andrew and the Roman Catholic Pope as the successor of St. Peter and St. Paul.
+Due to the schisms at the Council of Chalcedon, the tensions between the churches have been high, but in recent years the leaders of all churches have acknowledged each other, and are working on a relationship with each other.